 Prepare in advance.
 If you’ve got a big meeting coming up then it may help to prepare what you want to say in advance.
 Make notes of the key statements you want to make, and get your point across in the most direct way possible.

 Say no and mean it.
 Don’t um and ah if someone asks you something you don’t want to do.
 Stay calm and say no, you can’t help them this time round.
 Saying yes could just lead to resentment.
 Stay close to your truth and don’t fear repercussions from saying no. You’re saying no to the request, not the person.

 Stop pussyfooting.
 You don’t have to apologise for being you, or for having your say.
 You don’t have to hide your opinion or your request in a lot of flannel.
 Instead of saying: “Really sorry to have to ask this, and of course you can say no, but could I borrow your stapler?”
 Your request can get lost in all the unnecessary verbal padding.
 Just say: “Could I borrow your stapler, please?”
 Being clear and direct comes across as far more assertive.

 If you have poor self-esteem and need to work on your confidence issues and being more assertive then a therapist will be able to help.
-Call our reception team on 020 8673 4545 and they will match you with the right therapist.
+Call our Front of House team on 020 8673 4545 and they will match you with the right therapist.
 You can also email us on [email protected]